 Cannabis Industry Salary Guide

-For further information on cannabis jobs and how much they pay, you can download our free 2020 National Cannabis Industry Salary Guide.
+For further information on cannabis jobs and how much they pay, you can download our free 2021 National Cannabis Industry Salary Guide.
 Quick note: this is a living document and we’ll update it constantly to reflect new positions and salaries.
-As an example of the rapidly changing nature of this business, we expect at least a dozen new positions to pop up in the CBD industry alone in 2020.
-However, the core 52 positions listed in this year’s guide are likely to be here for years to come.
+As an example of the rapidly changing nature of this business, we expect at least a dozen new cannabis industry jobs to pop up in the CBD industry alone.
+However, the core 50+ positions listed in this year’s guide are likely to be here for years to come.
 Every business needs accountants, every lab needs lab technicians, and yes, every dispensary needs budtenders.
-Download our cannabis salary guide for an overview of the biggest and best jobs in the US cannabis and CBD industries.
+Download our cannabis salary guide for an overview of the biggest and best cannabis industry jobs in the US cannabis and CBD industries.